projectcapsule/capsule/docs/operator/use-cases/storage-classes.md

 EOF
 ```

-Any attempt of Alice to use a non valid Storage Class, or missing it, is denied by the Validation Webhook enforcing it.
+Any attempt of Alice to use a non-valid Storage Class, or missing it, is denied by the Validation Webhook enforcing it.

 # What’s next
 See how Bill, the cluster admin, can assign Network Policies to Alice's tenant.
 [Assign Network Policies](./network-policies.md).